Do Steroid Users Belong in the Baseball Hall of Fame?

 Should David Ortiz Get Into the Hall of Fame?

-This is by far the hardest of all the names on this list to say shouldn't be in the Hall of Fame.
+This was the hardest of all the names on this list to say shouldn't be in the Hall of Fame.
 So we just won't.
-There's enough gray area about the PEDs (not much, just enough) and enough goodwill built up by David Ortiz — Big Papi — over the years that we feel like he'll make Cooperstown a better place.
+There's enough gray area about the PEDs (not much, just enough) and enough goodwill built up by David Ortiz — Big Papi — over the years that he'll make Cooperstown a better place.

-He also should get a boost from comparisons to his teammate, Manny Ramirez, who is on his sixth year on the ballot in 2022 while Ortiz is on his first.
+He also got a boost from comparisons to his teammate, Manny Ramirez, who was on his sixth year on the ballot in 2022.
 Ortiz, unlike Ramirez, was never suspended for PED use and never, according to MLB, had a failed drug test once new testing procedures were implemented in 2004.

 Veterans Committee: Mark McGwire